Putin foe Navalny once described prison life with dark humor. Now his messages are just dark.

 Former inmates told Russian media that life in Penal Colony No. 2 consists of a constant forced rush, where you are always running late to perform endless meaningless tasks — making your bed over and over, for example.

-The Friday post revealed the reason that he never sat down during several lengthy February court hearings was because he was in too much pain.
+The Friday post revealed that the reason he never sat down during several lengthy February court hearings was because he was in too much pain.
 When his condition worsened some weeks ago, he sought medical help from prison authorities, but they did little initially, the Friday post said.

 “And it was already hard to get out of bed and very painful.
 They take the complaints but do nothing.
 A week ago a prison doctor looked at me and gave me two pills of Ibuprofen, but I still do not know the diagnosis.”